thoughtram/blog/_posts/2015-10-24-upgrading-apps-to-angular-2-using-ngupgrade.md

 They try solve the same problem, which is adding semantically useful decorators to Angular 1.
 But do they really help? **I don't think so**.
 They might improve the developer experience because all of a sudden we can use nice decorators that generate code for us, however, they don't help when it comes to upgrading an application to Angular 2.
 One project, [ng-forward](https://github.com/ngUpgraders/ng-forward), tries to make the exact same Angular 2 syntax available in Angular 1.

-This *can* be helpful to some extend since you and your team are getting familiar with how to write apps in Angular 2 while writing Angular 1 code.
+This *can* be helpful to some extent since you and your team are getting familiar with how to write apps in Angular 2 while writing Angular 1 code.
 On the other hand, it could also be confusing when trying to squeeze Angular 2 concepts and syntax into the Angular 1 world.
 We'll see how practical it is once projects are starting to use it.

 ## Upgrade Strategies